Credentials: PhD, University of Connecticut

 His scholarly publications include:

 Petrarch and Petrarchism(s).
 Co-edited with Jelena Todorovic.
-Tempe, AZ: Arizona Center for Medieval and Renaissance Studies (forthcoming).
+Tempe, AZ: Arizona Center for Medieval and Renaissance Studies (2021).

-Avanguardia e tradizione: Ezra Pound e Giuseppe Ungaretti (1998) and T. S. Eliot, Montale e la modernità dantesca.
+Avanguardia e tradizione: Ezra Pound e Giuseppe Ungaretti (1998) and T. S. Eliot, Montale e la modernità dantesca (2020).

 He also translated into Italian and edited Ted Hughes, Cave-Birds: Un dramma alchemico della caverna (2001).
 He has published articles in Italian and in English on medieval, modern and contemporary Italian literature, English and American literature, Italian-American literature, and comparative literature.